 The Biden administration is facing mounting pressure from lawmakers and advocates to allow thousands of Ukrainians who are temporarily working or studying in the United States to remain, rather than force them to return to their war-torn country.
 Many people have contacted our law firm to find out what can be done for their Ukrainian family members, friends, or employees.
 We will outline some options in this newsletter.

 So, what are Ukrainians’ Immigration Options?

-There are short-term measures and long-term measures that need to be considered and this situation is especially tricky as the U.S. embassy in Kyiv has closed and suspended all visa issuance operations.
+There are short-term measures and long-term measures that need to be considered and this situation is especially tricky as the U.S. embassy in Kiev has closed and suspended all visa issuance operations.

 o Employment-Based Options

-Employment-based visas are available for Ukrainian nationals, such as the H-1B visa, L-1, etc. If you are an employer who has a need for certain degreed positions (such as in IT, engineering, etc.) and you wish to help by offering positions and visa sponsorships to Ukrainian nationals in need, please contact our office at email@example.com with the job description(s) you have a need for.
+Employment-based visas are available for Ukrainian nationals, such as the H-1B visa, L-1, etc. If you are an employer who needs certain degreed positions (such as in IT, engineering, etc.) and you wish to help by offering positions and visa sponsorships to Ukrainian nationals in need, please contact our office at firstname.lastname@example.org with the job description(s) you have a need for.

 o Investor Visas

-Some Ukrainians who have the financial means to start a business in the U.S. may qualify for an investor visa.
-In general terms, the investor must make a substantial investment in a new U.S. company or buy an existing business, and the enterprise must not be marginal, but rather makes or has the capacity to make an economic impact.
-Normally it requires an investment of $100,000 or more (although in some cases lesser investments have been considered) and it must be generating more than a minimal income for the investor.
-The money has to be put at risk and the business must maintain ownership of over 50% of Ukrainian nationals.
+Some Ukrainians with the financial means to start a business in the U.S. may qualify for an investor visa.
+Generally, the investor must invest substantially in a new U.S. company or buy an existing business.
+The enterprise must not be marginal but make or has the capacity to make an economic impact.
+Normally it requires an investment of $100,000 or more (although in some cases, lesser investments have been considered), and it must generate more than a minimal income for the investor.
+The money has to be put at risk, and the business must maintain ownership of over 50% Ukrainian nationals.

 o Family Visas